Bullying is happening, but why does it happen, and what can we do to stop it?

 - They have problems making friends

-Every time someone bullies another person, these issues become worse.
-This leads to more stress and usually more bullying.
+Every time someone bullies another person, these problems become worse, creating more stress and often more bullying.

 Why are some people bullied and others not?